Skip site navigation (1)Skip section navigation (2)

 Unmount the given boot environment, if it is mounted.
 Specify-

 ing -f will force the unmount if busy.
+This command can be

 version

-List the beadm version and exit.
+Print the beadm version and exit.

 EXAMPLES

-o Perform a system upgrade in a jail(8)
+Perform a system upgrade in a jail(8):

 Create a new boot environment called jailed: